 I think three PET scans.
 One at the beginning with my two biopsies that I talked to you about, one six months after my first chemotherapy to see if the chemo was working, and one a year after the first chemotherapy at the very end.

 But my oncologist said there was some activity in my arm and they had expected that the tumor would completely be gone.
-Dsuring the operation, my oncologist thought that it would be a better idea to remove the tumor and to remove the bone so they had to do two things instead of just removing the bone.
+During the operation, my oncologist thought that it would be a better idea to remove the tumor and to remove the bone, so they had to do two things instead of just removing the bone.

 Friends, family, a good support system.

-And also I would say to myself don’t think about it and if you’re sad about it, you’re just wasting time being stressed out and just feeling anxious.
+Also, I would say to myself, “Don’t think about it.”
+If you’re sad about it, you’re just wasting time being stressed out and just feeling anxious.
 You want to be in the moment.

-If everything is about to collapse, you’ll better off being happy in this moment now.
+If everything is about to collapse, you’ll be better off being happy in this moment now.